Geodesic ball packings generated by rotations and monotonicity behavior of their densities in $\mathbf{H}^2\!\times\!\mathbf{R}$ space: Optimal ball packings under ``rotations generated" space groups

+\begin{Remark} It also holds on its symmetric cases, i.e The density is also monotonically decreasing as a function of $p_2$, $(2,p_1,p_2)$, for any fixed $p_1$. \end{Remark}

-Using the above results, we obtain that { } Moreover, We provide some graphs of density functions in cases $(2,p_1,3)$, $(2,p_1,4)$, and $(2,p_1,5)$, see Fig.\ref{Fig4}.
+Moreover, we provide some graphs of density functions in cases $(2,p_1,3)$, $(2,p_1,4)$, and $(2,p_1,5)$, see Fig.\ref{Fig4}.
 These density functions $\delta$ are monotonically decreasing as parameter $p_1$ increases.

-Using the results of the Theorem 4.1and the Lemma 4.2 we obtain the following \begin{Theorem} The optimal packing density configuration of geodesic ball packings generated by rotations in simply transitive cases is realized with parameters $(2,5,4)$, where the optimal density is $\delta^{opt}=0.53975\dots$. \end{Theorem}
+Using the results of the Lemma 4.3, and Theorem 4.4 we obtain the following \begin{Theorem} The optimal packing density configuration of geodesic ball packings generated by rotations in simply transitive cases is realized with parameters $(2,5,4),~(2,4,5)$, where the optimal density is $\delta^{opt}=0.53975\dots$. \end{Theorem}